Lemar: 2012–2022: Invincible, The Letter and television appearances

+2023–present: Page in My Heart, broadcasting and theatre

-On 7 February 2023, Lemar released the single "Future Love", which he wrote and produced by himself.
-The single preceded Lemar's seventh studio album, Page in My Heart, which was released on 24 March 2023.
-A radio mix of "Dust" was released as the album's second single on 28 April 2023.
+On 7 February 2023, Lemar released the single "Future Love", which preceded his seventh studio album, Page in My Heart, released on 24 March 2023.
+A radio mix of "Dust" was later released as a single.

-Lemar appears as Lord Smythe-Smith in episode 5 of the 2023 Netflix series ';Queen Charlotte: A Bridgerton Story (2023).
+In 2023, Lemar appeared as Lord Smythe-Smith in episode five of the Netflix series Queen Charlotte: A Bridgerton Story.

-He participated as "Cricket" on the fifth series of The Masked Singer and finished in third place.
+In 2024, he competed as "Cricket" on the fifth series of The Masked Singer, finishing in third place.

-In 2024, Lemar starred in London's West End revival of Sister Act (musical), playing the role of Curtis Jackson, alongside Beverley Knight.
+Later that year, Lemar appeared in the West End revival of Sister Act, playing Curtis Jackson alongside Beverley Knight.

-Lemar went on tour with JLS for their summer tour where they played in various outdoor venues.
+In 2024, Lemar also joined JLS as a guest act on selected dates of their UK summer tour.

+Alongside his music career, Lemar has worked in radio broadcasting with Magic Radio and Magic Soul, presenting weekend programmes including Lemar's Soul Sunday.

+In 2025, Lemar joined Craig David as the special guest on David's UK arena Commitment Tour, performing at venues including The O2 Arena in London.

+Later in 2025, Lemar featured alongside Omar and the House Gospel Choir on Donae'O's single "Nights Like This".